SEO & GEO skill

 • Replaced FID with INP in Core Web Vitals.

-• Added per-engine 2026 stance: Google rejects llms.txt, Bing formally adopts GEO, OpenAI gates citation on OAI-SearchBot access, Anthropic publishes three distinct crawlers.
+• Added per-engine 2026 stance: Google says no llms.txt/special markup needed, Bing formally adopts GEO, OpenAI gates citation on OAI-SearchBot access, Anthropic publishes three distinct crawlers.